helium/router/docs/runbook.md

 In the meantime, running `router sc list` will return `none`.
 Ignore it.
 Loading probably is continuing in the background.

+There's a chance the snap loaded contains closing txns for all the open State Channels.
+In that case, Router will need to open new State Channels.
+You can view those with `router txn queue`.

 ```bash
 docker-compose down && docker-compose up -d
 ```